vstehle/ebbr/source/chapter3-secureworld.rst

 Platforms without Monitor mode but with Hyp mode should implement PSCI in Hyp mode (leaving only Supervisor mode available to an operating system).

+.. _section-aarch64-platforms:

 AArch64 platforms
 -----------------

-On AArch64 platforms, Firmware resident in EL3 must implement and conform to the PSCI specification.
+On AArch64 A-profile platforms, Firmware resident in EL3 must implement and conform to the PSCI specification.

 Platforms without EL3 must implement one of: